SuffolkLITLab/legal-tech-class/class/docs/legal-tech-overview/maturity-model.md

 model to understand at what stage their work is releasable and should try to mentally organize work to meet milestones, and to have deliverable, testable work at each milestone.

+## What are the limits of a maturity model?

+While milestones are helpful to guide development, some critical features may move up in priority and some may drop in any particular project.
+A chart, or in particular the detailed example from the MassAccess project below, are only a rough guide for any given legal app.

 ## Quick summary